JensRantil/rewind/DESCRIPTION.rst

 * A *read side* that listens to incoming events from the write side.
 The read side is optimized for fast reads.

-A core concept in CQRS is the *event store* which sits inbetween the write and the read side.
+A common concept in CQRS is a *event store* which sits inbetween the write and the read side.
 The event store takes care of three things:

 * persisting all events to disk.